 If you apply to use our services, you entrust us with some personal information

 our customers.
-Therefore, we want you to know about the policies and
+Therefore, we want you to know about the policies and procedures

-through a personal computer or the internet.
+provided through a personal computer, or mobile device via the Internet.

 tool.
 It is not a contract or standard that we are obligated to follow in all cases

 procedures, from time to time.
-If you would like to verify that this is
+If you would like to verify that this is or is not

 What Kind of Information is Collected about You?

 At Fremont Bank, we collect most of our information directly from you.
 How much

 If you are a visitor at one of our branches, no information is collected about you

 that something be sent to you or that you want a telephone call from us) or you

 otherwise provide the information to us.
-If you are a visitor to our Web site, www.fremontbank.com, our Web server automatically recognizes your Internet Service
+If you are a visitor to our Web site, www.fremontbank.com, our

-the content of our Web pages.
+to improve the content of our Web pages.
 But unless you make a request when you

 telephone numbers, to contact visitors.